Business tax return in Quebec - accounting documents

 • The balance sheet (assets, liabilities, equity)

-• Income Statement (Revenue, Expenses, Net Income)
+• Statement of Operations (Revenues, Expenses, Net Income)

-• Notes to the Financial Statements
+• Notes to the financial statements

 3. Calculate taxable income